berkayctn/SystemVerilogExercises/README.md

 # SystemVerilogExercises
-Code exercises exercises written on Xilinx Vivado with SystemVerilog.
+Code exercises written on Xilinx Vivado with SystemVerilog.